jbaudanza/action_dispatch-gz_static/README.md

 static assets, because this has the undesirable side effect of recompressing assets that are already compressed, such as images.

+However, this should not take the place of Rack::Deflater because compressing other content types such as text/html and application/json are still valid.
+To get the best of both worlds add the no-transform header to binary objects, which is exactly what the [heroku-deflater](https://github.com/romanbsd/heroku-deflater) gem does.

 ## Installation

 Add this line to your application's Gemfile: